carpentries-lab/metagenomics-analysis/_episodes/08-Diversity-tackled-with-R.md

                                  TRUE :138       TRUE :9         TRUE :57        TRUE :158       TRUE :484
 ~~~
 {: .output}
-With the command above, we can see that there are blanks on different taxonomic levels.
+With the command above, we can see blanks on different taxonomic levels.
 Although we could
-expect to see some blanks at the species, or even at the genus level, we will get rid of the ones at
+expect to see some blanks at the species or even at the genus level; we will get rid of the ones at
 the genus level to proceed with the analysis:

 ~~~